meonkeys/2019-rpi-talk/slides.md

 * Easy: magnetic (hall effect) sensor. 👍
 * Hard: Adeept Python photoresistor code didn't work, but C code did.
 * Easy: posting messages to IRC or Slack.
-* Early mistake: motion alerts for all chicken movement. 🐔
+* Motion alerts for all chicken movement? 🐔 no
 * [Adeept source is on GitHub](https://github.com/adeept/)
 * Nocturnal predators may also hunt during the day, and there are other daytime predators too. 🐕